 5 Most Interesting Wedding Venues In Melbourne

-Located on Market Street, Newport, The Substation is an exclusive and exciting venue for anyone who wants to add a touch of class to their nuptials.
-It’s also easy to tailor the venue and decorate it according to your tastes – according to The Substation’s website, the venue “lends itself to limitless creative opportunities”.
+Located in Newport, is an exclusive and exciting venue for anyone who wants to add a touch of class to their nuptials – the Substation.

 Besides the classy atmosphere, The Substation is a fairly nice size: It can accommodate weddings that have anywhere from 80 to 200 guests.
 And no matter what kind of wedding and reception you want – be that a sit-down formal dinner, a cocktail party, or just a simple ceremony – The Substation is willing to help you create your ideal event.